rukhaiyar1/Comp-401/README.md

 ## Installation

 1. **Copy the Code:**
-   Download the `MA-Crossover.mq5` file and copy it to the "Experts" folder within the MT5 data directory:
+   Download the `Comp-401.mq5` file and copy it to the "Experts" folder within the MT5 data directory:
    - In MT5, go to `File` > `Open Data Folder`
    - Navigate to `MQL5` > `Experts`
-   - Copy `MA-Crossover.mq5` into this folder
+   - Copy `Comp-401.mq5` into this folder

 2. **Compile the Code:**
    - Open `MetaEditor` via MT5 and navigate to `MA-Crossover.mq5` in the "Experts" directory.
    - Click on the "Compile" button to build the executable file for the EA.

 3. **Attach to a Chart:**
-   - In MT5, find `MA-Crossover` under the `Navigator` panel within the `Expert Advisors` section.
+   - In MT5, find `Comp-401` under the `Navigator` panel within the `Expert Advisors` section.
    - Drag and drop it onto the chart of the currency pair or instrument you want to trade.

 ## Configuration and Usage